secretgspot/22-cariari.agency/README.md

 - [ ] present sign-up with magic link only when the user completes the form
 - [ ] map acting strange when layout changes
 - [ ] nav glitches and presents itself when shouldn't
-- [ ] when GPS is entered manually it should update on the map
+- [x] when GPS is entered manually it should update on the map
 - [ ] should the nav be sticky on edit/add?
-- [x] add headers on all pages

 ## Lessons